 Getting to Know London

-Although I can’t claim to know the city inside out like a native Londoner, I’ve been here often, and wandered around places that many visitors haven’t seen before, and many Londoners take for granted.
+Although I can’t claim to know the city inside out like a native Londoner, I’ve been here often, and wandered around places that many visitors have yet to see and many Londoners take for granted.

 One of the reasons I like wandering around London so much is because it’s so different to where I live.
 That said, each borough has its own identity too, and I think it’s worth knowing how London developed in order to make sense of it all.